tranac/flying_bastion/GameDesignDoc.md

 The player's avatar start automatically falling down the screen at a constant rate (the x-position does not change).
 Once the mouse button is left-clicked, however, the avatar starts to ascend, also at a constant rate.
 The mouse must be held down to continuously rise.
 As soon as it's released, the player starts to fall again.

-Obstacles travel across the screen from left to right.
-Some move vertically up and down, while others stay stationary.
-They include moving platforms, arrows, wind gusts, and dragons.
+There are two obstacles, `arrow`s and `dragons` that travel across the screen from left to right.`Arrow`s will lose the user a life while `dragon`s will end the game.
 The top and bottom of the screen also count as boundaries.
-If the player comes into contact with any of these items, they lose a life.
+If the player comes into contact the boundaries, they lose a life.

 ### Levels
 There are 5 levels that each last about 30 seconds (tentatively).
 Obstacles start moving faster and appear at a more frequent rate the higher the level.
 Dragons only start appearing on level 3.